 - Moral Status: Obligations to Persons and Other Living Things.
 1997.
 Warren MA.
-Gloucestershire UK: Clarendon Press. - Of Mice, Models, and Men: A Critical Evaluation of Animal Research.
+Gloucestershire: Clarendon Press. - Of Mice, Models, and Men: A Critical Evaluation of Animal Research.
 1984.
 Rowan AN.
 Albany: State University of New York Press. - Painful dilemmas: The ethics of animal-based pain research.
 2009.
 Magalhaes-Sant'Ana M, Sandoe P, Olsson IAS.
 Anim Welf 18:49-63 - Principles and guidelines for the development of a science-based decision making process facilitating the implementation of the 3Rs by governmental regulators.
 2002.
-Gauthier C. ILAR J 43(Suppl):S99-S104. - Principles and practice in ethical review of animal experiments across Europe: Summary of the report of the FELASA Working Group on Ethical Evaluation of Animal Experiments.
+Gauthier C. ILAR J 43:S99-S104. - Principles and practice in ethical review of animal experiments across Europe: Summary of the report of the FELASA Working Group on Ethical Evaluation of Animal Experiments.
 2007.
 Smith JA, van den Broek FAR, Canto Martorell J, Hackbarth H, Ruksenas O, Zeller W. Lab Anim 41:143-160. - Recognition and Alleviation of Distress in Laboratory Animals.
 2008.
 National Research Council.
-Washington: National Academies Press. - Refinement of the use of non-human primates in scientific research, Part I: The influence of humans.
+Washington: National Academies Press. - Refinement of the use of non-human primates in scientific research, part I: The influence of humans.
 2006.
 Rennie AE, Buchanan-Smith HM.
 Anim Welf 15:203-213. - Review of Cost-benefit Assessment in the Use of Animals in Research.
 2003.
 Animal Procedures Committee.
 London.
-Available at:

-http://apc.homeoffice.gov.uk/reference/costbenefit.pdf; accessed January 24, 2010.
+Available at http://apc.homeoffice.gov.uk/reference/costbenefit.pdf; accessed January 24, 2010. - Science, Medicine, and Animals.

-- Roots of concern with non-human animals in biomedical ethics.
-Sideris L, McCarthy CR, Smith DH.
-1999.
-ILAR J 40:3-14. - Science, Medicine, and Animals.
 2004.
 National Research Council.
 Washington: National Academies Press. - Taking Animals Seriously: Mental Life and Moral Status.
 1996.
-DeGrazia D. Cambridge University Press. - The Ethics of Research Involving Animals.
+DeGrazia D. New York: Cambridge University Press. - The Assessment and "Weighing" of Costs.
+1991.
+In: Smith JA, Boyd K, eds.
+Lives in the Balance: The Ethics of Using Animals in Biomedical Research.
+London: Oxford University Press. - The Ethics of Research Involving Animals.
 2005.
-Nuffield Council on Bioethics.
-London. - The Experimental Animal in Biomedical Research, vol I: A Survey of Scientific and Ethical Issues for Investigators.
+London: Nuffield Council on Bioethics. - The Experimental Animal in Biomedical Research, vol I: A Survey of Scientific and Ethical Issues for Investigators.
 1990.
 Rollin BE, Kesel ML, eds.
 Boca Raton FL: CRC Press. - The Frankenstein Syndrome: Ethical and Social Issues in the Genetic Engineering of Animals.
 1995.
 Rollin BE.
 New York: Cambridge University Press. - The regulation of animal research and the emergence of animal ethics: A conceptual history.
 2006.
 Rollin BE.
 Theor Med Bioeth 27:285-304. - The Three Rs: A journey or a destination?
-Richmond J. 2000.
-ATLA 28:761-773.
+2000.
+Richmond J. ATLA 28:761-773.